-Above the Mother spin the Night and the Day in their endless cycle, the sun called Grían is keep of the vault of heaven.
+Above the Mother spin the Night and the Day in their endless cycle, the sun called Grían or Solas fixed in the vault of heaven.

-The stars that watch over the dance of the world have many stories of their natures.
+The stars watch over the dance of the world from their far perch in the night.
 Some say they are the souls of great heroes placed in the sky by the Gods to remind the peoples of their divine origins.
 Others claim them to be fragments of the sun, left behind each day in his passage as the promise of another dawn.
 Still others claim they are spirits or angels sewn into the dome of heaven to watch over the affairs of men for the busy gods.
 There are other stories still, older and darker, that travel with the Strangers across Arcodd.

 Humans share the Mother with other creatures of the land, the sea and the air.